modyo/modyo-ms-commons-fake/README.md

 - AdoptOpenJDK11 installed
 - Github personal access token environment variables:
     - `GITHUB_USERNAME`: Github username
-    - `GITHUB_TOKEN`: Github access token with at least `read:packages` scope and Modyo SSO enabled.
+    - `GITHUB_TOKEN`: Github access token with at least the scope `read:packages` and Modyo SSO enabled.

-If you don't have these credentials, follow the next step instructions, otherwise go to *Installation* Section.
+If you don't have these credentials, follow the next step instruction, otherwise go to *Installation* Section.

 ### Get Github personal access token
 - Follow the instruction of this [link](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 - Save the value of the token since it will not be possible to rescue it later.
 - Don't forget to include the scope `read:packages`.
-- Once created, go to the list of tokens click on *Enable SSO* and then on *Authorize*.
+- Once created, go to the list of tokens, click on *Enable SSO* and then on *Authorize*.
-- Declare the above environment variables.
+- Declare the above environment variables .

 ### Installation